Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Related Work

 \subsection{Multivariate target variable}

-Multioutput regression models have a long history of research \autocite{Borchani2015,Waegeman2019,Xu2020}.
-It is notoriously difficult to extend the concept of quantiles to more than one dimensions \autocite{Serfling2002,Carlier2016}, hampering nonparametric distributional prediction for multidimensional outputs.
-Directional quantile regression (DQR) \autocite{Hallin2010,Paindaveine2011,Kong2012} is an approach that computes directional half-spaces and takes their intersections to construct quantile regions in arbitrary dimensions.
+Multioutput regression models have a long history of research \cite{Borchani2015,Waegeman2019,Xu2020}.
+It is notoriously difficult to extend the concept of quantiles to more than one dimensions \cite{Serfling2002,Carlier2016}, hampering nonparametric distributional prediction for multidimensional outputs.
+Directional quantile regression (DQR) \cite{Hallin2010,Paindaveine2011,Kong2012} is an approach that computes directional half-spaces and takes their intersections to construct quantile regions in arbitrary dimensions.
 However, DQR by construction only yields convex quantile regions and cannot describe general nonconvex features.
-More recent work \autocite{Hallin2021,Barrio2024} developed the theory of center-outward quantile regions, which proposes a novel multivariate quantile concept and overcomes DQR's limitation of convexity.
-However, its current implementation \autocite{Barrio2024} is based on classic kernel weighting and is vulnerable to the curse of dimensionality when the predictor resides in high dimensions.
+More recent work \cite{Hallin2021,Barrio2024} developed the theory of center-outward quantile regions, which proposes a novel multivariate quantile concept and overcomes DQR's limitation of convexity.
+However, its current implementation \cite{Barrio2024} is based on classic kernel weighting and is vulnerable to the curse of dimensionality when the predictor resides in high dimensions.
+Unlike these prior methods that primarily target the geometric boundaries of quantile regions, our focus is on estimating the full conditional distribution $p(\yy|\xx)$.

-There are several lines of work in deep learning that addresses the challenge of multivariate probabilistic predictions. \textcite{pmlr-v151-kan22a} and \textcite{Vedula2023} propose to formulate multivariate quantile functions as the gradient of partially input-convex NNs. \textcite{DBLP:journals/jmlr/FeldmanBR23} enhances DQR by representation learning via a conditional variational autoencoder, so that arbitrary nonconvex probability regions can be predicted. \textcite{RussellR22} integrates NNs with a Kalman filter for applications to a visual tracking problem. \textcite{Bouchacourt2016} and \textcite{DBLP:conf/ijcci/Kanazawa022} employ implicit generative NNs, which receive a noise vector as additional input and generate dispersed predictions.
-There are more references in the domain of probabilistic multivariate time-series forecasting, e.g., \textcite{pmlr-v139-rasul21a}.
+There are several lines of work in deep learning that addresses the challenge of multivariate probabilistic predictions.
+Refs.~\cite{pmlr-v151-kan22a} and \cite{Vedula2023} propose to formulate multivariate quantile functions as the gradient of partially input-convex NNs.
+Ref.~\cite{DBLP:journals/jmlr/FeldmanBR23} enhances DQR by representation learning via a conditional variational autoencoder, so that arbitrary nonconvex probability regions can be predicted.
+Ref.~\cite{RussellR22} integrates NNs with a Kalman filter for applications to a visual tracking problem.
+Refs.~\cite{Bouchacourt2016} and \cite{DBLP:conf/ijcci/Kanazawa022} employ implicit generative NNs, which receive a noise vector as additional input and generate dispersed predictions.
+There are more references in the domain of probabilistic multivariate time-series forecasting, e.g., \cite{pmlr-v139-rasul21a}.